MedivhV/MedivhV/README.md

 - 👋 Hi, I’m @Medivhvvv
-- 👀 I
+- Bachelor of Mathematics at University of Waterloo, Combinatorics and Optimization Major
-- 🌱 I'm currently majoring in Computational Mathematics, Combinatorics and Optimization, along with Physics and Pure Mathematics minors
+- Candidate Master of Science at University of Waterloo, Physics, Quantum Technology Specialization
-- 📫 How to reach me fengtulei@gmail.com
+- 📫 How to reach me f5lei@uwaterloo.ca

 <!---
 MedivhV/MedivhV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.